 If you are wondering how to create a legally-binding contract, then you have come to the right place.
 There are many ways to create a contract - and here we're talking about the document creation process itself, rather than the words contained in the document.
 Many people choose to do it in Microsoft Word - and why not?
 Over one billion devices worldwide can run Microsoft Word, and the platform ‘hosts’ most of the contracts currently in existence at one point or another.

 However, there is a better option – automation.
 The Juro platform offers an in-browser template editor custom-built for contracts.
-Our system brings together contract text, integrations, native eSignature, and a dynamic repository formed on a flexible data layer, allowing you to query your data at any time during the contract lifecycle, removing information silos across teams.
+Our solution brings together contract text, integrations, native eSignature, and a dynamic repository formed on a flexible data layer, allowing you to query your data at any time during the contract lifecycle, removing information silos across teams.

 There are three ways to create a contract in Juro.
 You can: